MattNguyen/mattnguyen.github.io/source/about/index.markdown

 sharing: false
 footer: true
 ---
 Yo!
 I’m Matt Nguyen.
-I’m currently working as a backend software engineer at Tapjoy, primarily doing Ruby on Rails development.
+I’m a web developer primarily focused on Ruby on Rails development.

 I spend a lot of my time learning new technologies.
 Lately, I’ve been messing around with Ansible, Node.js, and iOS development.